-Even though Barrow’s Catfish serves way more than just catfish, you will not want to sleep on getting a catfish platter while visiting.
+Even though Barrow’s Catfish serves more than fried catfish, you must avoid sleeping on a catfish platter while visiting.

-Back in the day, you know 1943, Barrow’s Shady Inn was on Mistletoe street in the Carrollton – Hollygrove neighborhood.
-The original owners were William “Cap” Barrow, Sr. and his wife May.
-Unfortunately, Hurricane Katrina shuttered the business like so many other restaurants in the area.
+Back in the day, you know, 1943, Barrow’s Shady Inn was on Mistletoe Street in the Carrollton – Hollygrove neighborhood.
+William “Cap” Barrow, Sr. and his wife May were the original owners.
+Unfortunately, Hurricane Katrina shuttered the business like many other restaurants.

-In the summer of 2018, the family was able to bring the restaurant back as Barrow’s Catfish – and is one of the longest-running black businesses in New Orleans – surviving 75 years and four generations.
+In the summer of 2018, the family brought the restaurant back as Barrow’s Catfish – one of the longest-running black businesses in New Orleans – surviving 75 years and four generations.

-After eating your platter of catfish, make sure to drive a few blocks over to see the Lil Wayne Mural in the Hollygrove neighborhood.
+After eating your catfish platter, drive a few blocks to see the Lil Wayne Mural in the Hollygrove neighborhood.

 4. Cajun Fire Brewing